bluephlavio/eph/docs/source/getting_started.rst

 Command line tool
 -----------------

-:mod:`eph` package also provides a command line tool to retrive ephemerides from services like JPL Horizons.
-To use it, type
+:mod:`eph` package also provides a command line tool with some sub-commands.
+For example, to retrive ephemerides from services like JPL Horizons use the `jpl` sub-command

 .. code-block:: bash

-    $ eph 2007-11-17 2017-4-22 venus
+    $ eph jpl 2007-11-17 2017-4-22 venus

 and you get ephemeris table of Venus starting from 2007-11-17 to 2017-4-22.
 You can also change the reference frame, the time-step size, the output etc. through the options provided.
 Check available options with